ppareit/graphviz-dot-mode/README.md

 * `company-complete`

   This command will complete the attribute or value keyword at point.
-If more than one completion is possible, a list is displayed in the minibuffer.
+If more than one completion is possible, a list with suggestions is displayed.

 ### Commenting